Making a Cyanotype.

 Cover with Glass or Acrylic

 Place a clear sheet over your objects to keep them flat during exposure.
+This is optional.
+Not quite so optional if outside on a windy day!

 Expose to UV Light